django-cms/djangocms-frontend/docs/reference.rst

 for ``forms.ChoiceField``.
 They might turn out helpful when adding custom plugins.

-.. py:class:: ButtonGroup()
+.. py:class:: ButtonGroup(forms.RadioSelect)

     Import from ``djangocms_frontend.fields``

-    Button group displays a set of buttons for the user to chose.
+    The button group widget displays a set of buttons for the user to chose.
 Usable for up to roughly five options.

 .. py:class:: ColoredButtonGroup(ButtonGroup)